sphynx/notes/programming/refs-and-pattern-matching-in-rust.md

 ## Introduction

-In Haskell pattern matching is mostly nice and easy.
+In Haskell, pattern matching is mostly nice and easy.
 It might be made more complicated by strictness annotations \(i.e. whether to evaluate sub-patterns lazily or strictly\) or irrefutability annotations, but it doesn't have any special interactions with ownership, borrowing and mutability which are bread and butter of Rust.
-So, naturally, pattern matching in Rust has additional complexity which I wanted to investigate here.
+So, naturally, pattern matching in Rust has additional complexity which I want to investigate here.
 Interestingly enough, some of this material is not covered by current edition of the Rust Book.

 The plan of attack is as follows:

 * Reference patterns: things like `let &x = &1`
 * `ref` keyword: what's the difference between using `Some(ref x) =>` and `Some(&x) =>` in patterns?
 Maybe no difference?
-* So called "match ergonomics": what Rust compiler does under the hood to make our lives easier? \(and maybe less predictable?\)
+* So called "match ergonomics": what the Rust compiler does under the hood to make our lives easier? \(and maybe less predictable?\)
 * Box patterns: things like `box (x, y) =>` in patterns
 * Other useful auxiliary notes: binding modes, patterns \(ir-\)refutability, auto dereferencing, printing types for debugging purposes, etc.

 ## Reference patterns

 As the Rust Book tells us, `match` is not the only place where pattern matching occurs.
-It also happens in many other places: `let`, `if let`, `while let`, function arguments, etc. So, even a simple `let x = 1` exhibits pattern matching: we match 1 against pattern `x`.
-This is called _identifier pattern_ and it never fails, hence it is called _irrefutable pattern_.
-We can use only irrefutable patterns with `let`.
-If we try something like `let Some(x) = Some(1)` it will fail, because we don't cover all the cases.
-A pattern which may fail is called _refutable pattern_.
-I am reminding you about those `let` patterns here just because it's easier to use them in examples rather than fully fledged `match` even tough such examples may feel more contrived.
+It also happens in many other places: `let`, `if let`, `while let`, `for`, function arguments, etc. Even a simple `let x = 1` exhibits pattern matching: we match 1 against pattern `x`.
+This is called the _identifier pattern_ and it never fails, hence it is called a _irrefutable pattern_.
+We must use irrefutable patterns with function parameters, `let` statements, and `for` loops.
+If we try to write something like `let Some(x) = Some(1)`, it will fail to compile since the match could fail and we aren't covering all the cases.
+A pattern which may fail is called a _refutable pattern_.
+I am reminding you about those `let` patterns here just because it's easier to use them in examples rather than in a fully fledged `match` even though such examples may feel more contrived.

 Let's move to the next class of patterns called _reference patterns_.
-It's a pattern starting with one or two `&` like this: `let &y = &1`.
+It's a pattern starting with one or two `&`'s like this: `let &y = &1`.
 After that we can use `y` and its value would be 1, no surprises:

 ```rust
 fn test() {